1. Where can I get answers to questions about technology?

 12. Can I use my gaming devices to play online?

 Yes.
-You will need to register your device prior to obtaining access.
+You will need to register your device before obtaining access.
 The Support Desk can help you connect your gaming device to the network.

 13. Can I set up my own network in my room?

-No. In order to ensure our network is safe and secure, individuals are not allowed to connect personal routers or switches to their network port.
+No. To ensure our network is safe and secure, individuals are not allowed to connect personal routers or switches to their network port.
 This restriction also includes wireless devices such as routers, hubs or switches (a.k.a. access points).
 Students are allowed to set up wireless printers in infrastructure mode only.
 If you need assistance, please contact the Support Desk.